Language:

 Career Path Steps in Robotics Engineering (India)

-• Minimum marks criteria typically 45%–50% in most universities
+• Minimum marks criteria typically 45%–50% in most institutes and higher in top universities.

 • JEE Main (national-level exam)